mak626/auto-mailer/README.md

 -   Refer `data-sample` for directory structure for certificates.
 Duplicate the same in `data` directory
 -   All the images/pdfs in `CERTIFICATES` should be in be as `EMAIL`.`datatype`
 -   A `Participants` event is mandatory which contains emails of all participants in `Participants.csv`
--   `hasParticipantionCertificate` can be set to `true` in cas participation certificates are there
+-   `hasParticipantionCertificate` can be set to `true` in case participation certificates are there
 -   Configure send_certificates_events.js

     ```